Skip to content

 Dionne Figgins succeeds Eliot Feld as Artistic Director of Ballet Tech

 Eliot Feld steps down as Artistic Director of Ballet Tech.
-Dionne Figgins succeeds him.
+Dionne Figgins, who formerly danced with Dance Theatre of Harlem and Complexions Contemporary Ballet and founded Broadway Serves, succeeds him.

 Eliot Feld places most of his ballets in the public domain